 Big and Baroque

-After being suppressed and unsuppressed a couple of times in the 19th century, the church was rededicated to the Immaculate Conception and San Filippo Neri and the seminary was requisitioned for office space and expanded yet again in the 1860s, during the city's brief fling as Italy's capital.
-Until 2015, the space was partly used by the Florence's law courts as well as the Oratorian Fathers; today it's home to the Fondazione Franco Zeffirelli
+After being suppressed and unsuppressed a couple of times in the 19th century, the church was rededicated jointly to the Immaculate Conception and San Filippo Neri, while the seminary was requisitioned for office space.
+It was expanded yet again in the 1860s, during the city's brief fling as Italy's capital.
+Until 2015, it was used by the Florence's law courts as well as the Oratorian Fathers; today it's home to the Fondazione Franco Zeffirelli

 Piazza San Firenze

 Hours Weekdays 8am and at 7pm on Saturdays for Mass.